 - 1. Investigate the complaint without identifying the complainant if, in the judgment of the designated officer, this would increase the likelihood of satisfactory resolution of the complaint; - 2.
 Inform the complainant, respondent, witnesses and other involved individuals of the prohibition against retaliation and reprisal; - 3.
 Create, gather, and maintain investigative documentation as appropriate which will be conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused; - 4.
-Disclose appropriate information to others only on a need to know basis consistent with state and federal law, and provide a data privacy notice (Tennessen warning) in accordance with state law; - 5.
-Inform the complainant and respondent of the status of the investigation at reasonable times until final disposition of the complaint, including timely notice of meetings at which the accuser or accused or both may be present. - 6.
+Disclose appropriate information to others only on a need to know basis consistent with state and federal law, and provide a data privacy notice (Tennessen Warning) in accordance with state law:

+- 5. Inform the complainant and respondent of the status of the investigation at reasonable times until final disposition of the complaint, including timely notice of meetings at which the accuser or accused or both may be present. - 6.
 Conduct further investigation as deemed appropriate by the designated officer; prepare an investigation report for review by the decision-maker; - 7.
-Take additional investigative measures as requested by the decision-maker;

-- 8. Provide sufficient information to the respondent consistent with federal and state data privacy laws to allow the respondent to respond to the substance of the complaint; and - 9.
+Take additional investigative measures as requested by the decision-maker; - 8.
+Provide sufficient information to the respondent consistent with federal and state data privacy laws to allow the respondent to respond to the substance of the complaint; and - 9.
 Notify both the alleged victim and the accused party of the outcome of the investigation simultaneously in writing that the result of the disciplinary proceedings that arose from the allegation.
-If there is any change to the result of the disciplinary proceedings, both accuser and the accused will be promptly notified.
+If there is any change to the result of the disciplinary proceedings, both accuser and the accused will be promptly notified. - 10.
+Provide the investigation report to the complainant or respondent upon request unless the information is protected under state or federal law consistent with the institution's policies and transparent to the accuser and the accused.

-The possible sanctions and protective measures that Fond du Lac Tribal and Community College may impose following the results of any investigation may include but are not limited to: reprimand, counseling, suspension, community service, social probation, letter of apology, no contact order, housing ban, and/or expulsion.
+The possible sanctions and protective measures that Fond du Lac Tribal and Community College may impose following the results of any investigation may include, but are not limited to: reprimand, counseling, suspension, community service, social probation, letter of apology, no contact order, housing ban, and/or expulsion.